-- order\by (string) the field to sort the list by, must be 'name' or 'packages' (optional, default: 'name') Deprecated use sort. - sort (string) sorting of the search results.
+- order_by (string) the field to sort the list by, must be 'name' or 'packages' (optional, default: 'name') Deprecated use sort. - sort (string) sorting of the search results.
 Optional.
 Default: "name asc" string of field name and sort-order.
-The allowed fields are 'name', 'package\count' and 'title' - limit (int) if given, the list of groups will be broken into pages of at most limit groups per page and only one page will be returned at a time (optional) - offset (int) when limit is given, the offset to start returning groups from - groups (list of strings) a list of names of the groups to return, if given only groups whose names are in this list will be returned (optional) - all\fields (boolean) return group dictionaries instead of just names.
-Only core fields are returned get some more using the include\\ options.
-Returning a list of packages is too expensive, so the packages property for each group is deprecated, but there is a count of the packages in the package\count property. (optional, default: False) - include\extras (boolean) if all\fields, include the group extra fields (optional, default: False) - include\tags (boolean) if all\fields, include the group tags (optional, default: False)
+The allowed fields are 'name', 'package_count' and 'title' - groups (list of strings) a list of names of the groups to return, if given only groups whose names are in this list will be returned (optional) - all_fields (boolean) return group dictionaries instead of just names.
+Only core fields are returned get some more using the include options.
+Returning a list of packages is too expensive, so the packages property for each group is deprecated, but there is a count of the packages in the package_count property. (optional, default: False) - include_extras (boolean) if all_fields, include the group extra fields (optional, default: False) - include_tags (boolean) if all_fields, include the group tags (optional, default: False)

-- include\groups (boolean) if all\fields, include the groups the groups are in (optional, default: False). - include\users (boolean) if all\fields, include the group users (optional, default: False).
+• include_groups (boolean) - if all_fields, include the groups the groups are in (optional, default: False)

-ckan.logic.action.get.organization\list(context, data\dict)
+ckan.logic.action.get.organization_list(context, data_dict)